plumed/install-plumed/README.md

 #### modules
 *default*: `'all'`

-A `:` separated list of modules to install, or , will change the `--enable-modules=""` in the configure phase.
+A `:` separated list of modules to install, or, will change the `--enable-modules=""` in the configure phase.
-Or alternatively you can use the special keyworks `all`, `none` and `reset`.
+Or alternatively you can use the special keywords `all`, `none` and `reset`.

 ```yaml
 - name: Install plumed master